thedynamiclinker/sudocode/lost+found/init/And He Called.md

 1: I guess?
 Not really sure.

 0: That's the point.
 It's mostly words.
 They're not actually working inside the formal system.
 They're just sort of writing pseudo-code and English that talks about what the proof would be like if we actually did it.

+1: Isn't that what we're doing?

+0: Exactly!
 Here's another example.

 ![[zfc-hirst-02.jpg]]